-All appliances installed on your boat come with their own manuals that contain instructions and important safeguards.
-Thoroughly read and understand these manuals before using your boat's appliances.
+All appliances installed on your boat come with their own manuals that contain detailed operating instructions and important safeguards.
+Thoroughly read and understand these manuals before operating your boat's appliances.

-• Make sure the AC breaker is turned On for the appliance you wish to use.
+• Make sure the AC breaker is activated for the appliance you wish to turn On.